Chris Speier: Coaching career

 Speier was a coach on the World Series champion Arizona Diamondbacks in 2001.
 He was the third base coach for the Chicago Cubs from 2005 to 2006.

 Speier was signed by the Cincinnati Reds on October 29, 2007, as an infield coach and served as the Reds' bench coach.
 He also filled in when manager Dusty Baker was hospitalized in Chicago in September 2012 – this was when they clinched a playoff berth.
 He was replaced as the bench coach by Jay Bell when Baker was fired, but stayed on in the Reds organization as a Special Assistant to General Manager Walt Jocketty.

 When Baker became the manager of the Washington Nationals before the 2016 season, Speier was named bench coach; his contract expired after the 2017 season.

 Career statistics

-Speier also played 185 games at third base, 138 games at second base and 2 games at first base.
-In the post-season covering 17 games (1971,1981,1987 NLCS) he batted .280 (14-for-50) with 8 runs, 1 home run and 4 RBI.
+Speier also played 185 games at third base, 138 at second base, and 2 at first base.
+In the post-season covering 17 games (1971, 1981, 1987 NLCS) he batted .280 (14-for-50) with 8 runs, 1 home run, and 4 RBI.

 Personal life

 Speier was born and raised in Alameda, California, also the hometown of Major Leaguers Willie Stargell, Dontrelle Willis and Jimmy Rollins.
 He graduated from Alameda High School.

 Speier is the father of former MLB relief pitcher Justin Speier and the uncle of Gabe Speier.

 Speier converted to Catholicism after meeting his now ex-wife and became an activist in the pro-life movement.
-In 1993 he was the principal of the religious Ville de Marie Academy in Scottsdale, Arizona.
-The school was not accredited by the state, nor was it affiliated with the local diocese.
+In 1993, he was the principal of the religious Ville de Marie Academy in Scottsdale, Arizona.
+The school was not accredited by the state nor was it affiliated with the local diocese.